-Travelling to Iceland is a journey through the world of nature.
+A journey to Iceland is a journey through the natures of the world.
 Mother earth captured in one small island.
-It’s all there.
 The green valleys of New Zealand.
-Snowy peaks of the Alps.
+The snowy peaks of the Alps.
 Mount Fuji and the Tian Shan.
 The volcanoes of Indonesia.
-Geysers reminiscent of Yellowstone and a peculiar light found in South Africa.
-It’s a miniature of the world.
+Geysers reminiscent of Yellowstone and that peculiar light found in South Africa.
+It’s all there.
+The world in your pocket.

 You will need a car to explore the island.
 Although a rather small country, it will take you about a week to drive it all around.
 Luckily, Reykjavik is a perfect spot for day trips.
 And even if everyone is following the same routes it doesn’t feel touristy.
 The ten-thousand-square meter-American-parking-lots with plastic merchandises haven’t made it here yet.
 Thank God.

 Did you ever watch the TV series Lost?
 It’s the never ending story about a group people lost on a remote and mysterious island.
 Iceland took me right back to the island.

 So where should you go?
 Head towards Vik and explore the north east coastline.
 You will pass two of Iceland’s most scenic waterfalls along the road.
 Seljalandfoss falls from a cave like mountain and produce an ever lasting rainbow.
 That is, if it’s not raining of course.
 Walk the slippery path into the cave and see it from the inside.
 The view is mesmerizing.
 The other one is Skogafoss.
 Walk the stairway to the top and see it from above to upload a memorable panorama into your brain.
 It’s worth it.